JoeMoncrieff/Chrome-CardTabber/README.md

 1. **Scryfall**
     * ~~Arena cards add weird in the search page - Seems to align with functionality~~
     * ~~"Add to Tabber" buttons populate empty grids in grid view~~ Fixed
+    * Images sometimes come in different languages than english? -- Look into How I url trim.
     * ~~**Text Only mode**~~ **_===Dropped===_**
         * "Add to Tabber" buttons aren't aligned in the text only mode
         * The whole box is an `<a>` element meaning clicking the button also takes you to the page with the card on it.